STUDY JAPANESE ONLINE WITH NATIVES HERE

 List of 100 Japanese candies

-• Tiroru – They are classic chocolate squares, they have dozens of flavors and seasonal varieties;
+• Tiroru - They are classic chocolate squares, with dozens of flavors and seasonal varieties;

-• milky - Milk candies and flavored caramel;
+• Dairy - Milk and caramel flavored candies;

-• Gari Gari Kun - A famous brand of ice cream with many different flavors;
+• Gari Gari Kun - A famous ice cream brand with various different flavors;

-• Umaibo – A different type of snack with different flavors;
+• Umaibo - A different type of snack in various flavors;

 List of 100 Japanese candies